veillette/PrinciplesOfMechanics/README.md

-# LaTeX Version of "University Physics I:Classical Mechanics"
+# LaTeX Version of "Principles Of Mechanics"
 This repository contains the LaTeX source files for "Principles Of Mechanics" by Salma Alshareed.

 These files have been extracted from the original PDF textbook.